Campus Grant Program

-Grants of up to $350 are available to students, faculty, and staff across the College who need funds for activities that coincide with the Levan Institute's mission.
+Grants of up to $350 are available to students, faculty, and staff across the Dornsife College who need funds for activities that coincide with the Levan Institute's mission.
 Student groups and student-focused projects are given a strong first priority, as are collaborative efforts across departments and schools.
 Speakers, workshops, student group activities—if you write it up, we'll consider it.
 Awarded on a rolling basis.
-Complete an Application.

 Past Levan Campus Grants awarded to:

-Lee Cerling at the Marshall School of Business, funds used to bring speaker Justin Paperny, USC Alum and now ex-convict to speak to undergraduate studens about "Ethics in Motion" - the many ways in which life in the business world can undermine one's moral and ethical bearings.
+Lee Cerling at the Marshall School of Business, grant used to bring speaker Justin Paperny, USC Alum and now ex-convict to speak to undergraduate students about "Ethics in Motion" - the many ways in which life in the business world can undermine one's moral and ethical bearings.

 Ross Cohen, MFA Film Production Candidate, grant used in the creation of the film, Willowbrook.
 The fictionalized short film is staffed by volunteer USC filmmakers and is based on the true story of controversial research experiments in the 1950s and 1960s at Willobrook State School in Staten Island, New York - eventually leading to the vaccine for Hepatitis B. Willowbrook "explores themes of ethics, personal drive, ego and ambition within a world of scientific discovery".